Skip to main content

 Run the proving service in your backend

-1. Download the Groth16 proving key zkey file that will be later used as an argument to run the prover.
-There are zkeys available for Mainnet and Testnet, as well as a test zkey for Devnet.
+2. Download the Groth16 proving key zkey file.
+There are zkeys available for all Sui networks.
 See the Ceremony section for more details on how the main proving key is generated.
-Please install git lfs which is needed before downloading the zkey.

 • Main zkey (for Mainnet and Testnet)